 Fees and Fines

 Any person violating any provision of the Pasadena Municipal Code or applicable State Code may be issued an administrative citation.
 Each and every day that a violation occurs constitutes a separate and distinct offense.Citation payments must be made in full within thirty (30) calendar days of the issuance of the citation.
+Citations can be paid online with Visa, Master Card, Discover, American Express or electronic check at www.cityofpasadena.net/citations.
 Payment may be in the form of a cashier’s check, money order or personal check.
 DO NOT SEND CASH.
 Check should be made out to The City of Pasadena – Finance Department.
 Please indicate the citation number on your check.